 Stage I Prostate Cancer

 The cancer can’t be felt during a digital rectal exam, and it can’t be seen on a sonogram.
 It’s found by chance when surgery is done for another reason, usually for BPH.
 The cancer is only in the prostate.
-The grade is G1, or the Gleason score is no greater than 6.
+The grade group is 1, the Gleason score is no greater than 6, PSA less than 10.

 prostate-stage-1